 TIP: Run your fingers down the rosemary stalk to remove the leaves easily.

 In a large pot or saucepan, heat a good drizzle of olive oil over a medium-high heat.
 Add the onion, carrot, celery and a pinch of salt and cook, stirring, until tender, 5-6 minutes.
 Add the rosemary and 1/2 the garlic and cook until fragrant, 1 minute.

 Add the diced tomatoes, water, risoni, a pinch of chilli flakes (if using) and crumble in the vegetable stock cubes.
 Stir to combine, then bring to the boil.
 Reduce the heat to medium and simmer until the soup has thickened and the risoni is tender, 10 minutes.

-While the soup is simmering, cut slices into the bake-at-home ciabatta, 2cm apart, cutting almost to the base but not the whole way through.
+While the soup is simmering, cut the bake-at-home ciabatta into 2cm-thick slices, cutting almost to the base but not the whole way through.
 In a small bowl, place 1/2 the butter and the remaining garlic and mash together with a fork.
 Season with salt and pepper.
-Spread the garlic butter onto each slice of ciabatta, then bake the ciabatta directly on the wire rack of the oven until warmed through, 5-10 minutes.
+Spread the garlic butter onto each slice of ciabatta, then bake on an oven tray lined with baking paper until warmed through, 5-10 minutes.

 Stir the chopped kale through the soup until wilted, 2 minutes.
 Stir through the remaining butter, the sugar and tear in the basil leaves (reserve some for garnish).
 Season to taste with salt and pepper.

-Divide the veggie loaded kale and risoni soup between bowls and top with the shaved Parmesan cheese and reserved basil leaves.
-Serve the homemade garlic bread on the side.
+Divide the Italian kale and risoni soup between bowls and top with the shaved Parmesan cheese and reserved basil leaves.
+Serve with the homemade garlic bread.